girder/large_image/utilities/converter/README.rst

 There are some limitations that may be improved with additional development.

-- For some multi-image files, such as OME Tiff files that cannot be read by an existing large_image tile source, the specific channel, z-value, or time step is not converted to readily useable metadata.
+- For some multi-image files, such as OME Tiff files that cannot be read by an existing large_image tile source, the specific channel, z-value, or time step is not converted to readily usable metadata.

 - Whether the original file is stored in a lossy or lossless format is not always determined.
 If unknown, the output defaults to lossless, which may be needlessly large.